CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption"></div>
 </div>

-The Kodak Dualflex IV is an unabashaedly budget camera made from 1955 to 1960.
+The Kodak Dualflex IV is an unabashedly budget camera made from 1955 to 1960.
 It was marketed directly at families to take snapshots of vacations, important moments, and life in general.
 With it's bright TLR viewfinder, it was meant to be an upgrade over the simple box cameras like the Brownie, while still being insanely affordable.
 The bodies are made mostly of bakelite with some metal features, and the lenses are incredibly simple meniscus designs.
 They have no focusing, a fixed aperture of around f/15, and a single fixed shutter speed of about 1/30 of a second.

 It's really hard to get more simple than this camera.
 They were priced at $14.95 in 1960, which would make them about $160 in 2025.
 Mine is pictures with the flash unit, which would have brought the total cost up to $19.95.
 [Jeremy Mudd's post](https://www.jeremymuddphoto.com/blog/2023/8/27/kodak-duaflex-iv) shows a lot of great ads for these cameras, and it's worth checking out.